mabuhay87/Full-Stack-Web-Development/Helpdesk Ticket System/ReadMe.md

 | ORM | Entity Framework Core |
 | IDE | Visual Studio 2022(This is the version I have in my machine.) |

 # Getting Started
 ## Unzip the file somewhere on your machine.
-Open Visual Studio 2022(or your vesion) → File → Open → Project/Solution → select HelpdeskTicketingSystem.sln.
+Open Visual Studio 2022(or your version) → File → Open → Project/Solution → select HelpdeskTicketingSystem.sln.
+Make sure your .sln projecdt file is inside the unzip folder for this project to work.
+I have to zip this large project so I can easily upload this to github.

-# In Package Manager Console, run:
+## In Package Manager Console, run:
 - Add-Migration InitialCreate - creates the migration file for the Ticket table.
 - Update-Database – actually creates the HelpdeskTicketingSystemDb database and the Tickets table.
 - After run: Check your SSMS database and table.